 I am sure they would disappear quickly, but just in case, I feel it is my duty to mention that these Yorkshire puddings are best served immediately.

 I find that, left hanging around for too long makes them pretty soggy and sad looking, as they won't be nice and crispy anymore.
 So, now let's get the party started, time to show off these little beauties!

 If you’ve liked these MINI YORKSHIRE PUDDING CANAPES or any other recipe on the blog, then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 - salt and pepper to taste

-I do not have a Yorkishire puddings tin, which usually has larger holes, but the muffin one does a pretty good job.
+- I do not have a Yorkshire puddings tin, which usually has larger holes, but the muffin one does a pretty good job.
 Of course, the puddings will be smaller.

 - Add one teaspoon of oil into 6 hole muffin tray and place the tin in the oven for 5 minutes, so that the oil can heat up.

 - Carefully remove the tin from the oven, and quickly pour the batter evenly between the 6 holes.

 - Place the tin back in the oven and leave undisturbed for 20 minutes until the puddings have raised and browned.